Great Glen Escape5 Days & 4 Nights 4.7 Read 19 reviews

 The distances and ascent/descents are approximations of the recommended routes.
 Please be prepared by packing all necessary items, for example, proper rain gear (jacket and pants), sun hat, sunscreen.
 Your information pack has a detailed equipment list which includes standard walking gear such as good walking boots or shoes, warm and waterproof clothes for the cooler months and lightweight clothing for summer, and a day pack.

 We suggest you book as soon as your plans are finalised as the Great Glen is extremely popular especially over April/May and July/August.
 You will find up to date availability on our website, and we will always try and accommodate your plans.

 The Great Glen Way is a relatively easy walking trail, and if you are a regular walker or lead an active lifestyle, you will enjoy the trail.
 If you currently don’t enjoy that level of fitness, regular walking supplemented by cardiovascular exercise for at least six months before your walk is recommended.
 A good gym or personal trainer will be able to draw up a personalised training programme.

 Your bags will be transferred from your accommodation as per your itinerary and moved on to your next overnight accommodation.
 We ask you to limit your luggage to one bag of up to 18kg per person.

 You will need good walking shoes/boots (ideally waterproof), comfortable walking clothes, waterproof jacket and trousers, a daypack and hats/gloves etc.

-Midges are small biting insects (much like north American gnats) which are prevalent in the summer months.
-They are particularly bad on still, overcast days but do not bother you if you are moving, the wind is blowing, sun is shining, it’s raining, or you are inside so as long as you carry repellent for the odd occasion you may need it they shouldn’t have any impact on your experience.
+Midges are small biting insects (much like North American gnats) which are prevalent in the summer months.
+They are particularly bad on still, overcast days but do not bother you if you are moving, the wind is blowing, the sun is shining, it’s raining, or you are inside.
+As long as you carry repellent for the odd occasion you may need it they shouldn’t have any impact on your experience.